 Five of the study guides have been fully and independently reviewed by the US College Board.
 If you would like to read the reviews, click here to reach the AP Central website.
 Go to the green button AP COURSES AND EXAMS, then to Teachers' Resources, and put Wordsmith in the Search box.

-We have selected a variety of literature texts commonly studied in Grade 9 upwards, and produced for them a series of study tasks based on actual classroom work as well as on past IB and AP assessments.
+We have selected a variety of literature texts commonly studied in Grade 9 upwards, and produced for them a series of study tasks based on actual classroom work as well as on past IB, AP and A level assessments.

 'These prompts are a terrific tool for generating class discussions, creating short answer exams, or longer essay assignments.
 I have purchased a number of them and am impressed with each one.'